randallkanna/awesome-job-list/README.md

 # Awesome Tech Job Hunting List

-A collection of awesome places to job hunt for people in tech
+A collection of awesome places to job hunt for people in tech.
+Compiled resources for developers

 ## Popular Sites to Job Hunt
 * AngelList - https://angel.co